• Skip to primary navigation

 How to Get Rid of Acne Dark Spots at Home

 Salicylic acid is an anti-inflammatory beta-hydroxy acid and gentle exfoliant.
-It is available in many formulations, including cleansers, pads, wipes and toners, usually at a concentration of 2%.
+It is available in many formulations, including cleansers, pads, wipes and toners, usually at a 2% concentration.

 Azelaic acid inhibits tyrosinase and protects the skin against free radicals, which can darken hyperpigmentation.
-It is available over the counter in foams, creams and gels at 10–15% concentration.
+It is available over the counter in foams, creams and gels at 10–15% concentrations.

 Retinoids are a type of topical treatment derived from vitamin A. They reduce discoloration by increasing skin cell turnover rate and collagen production.
 Retinoids available without a prescription include retinol and adapalene.